Vyndorix/Memory_Hoarder/README.md

 # Memory_Hoarder
-A program made in c that when ran it eats all your memory to a point your PC is usable :D *Works on all operating systems*
+A program made in C that eats all your RAM until your PC is unusable.